How to Make Your Own Chicken Coop

-If building a chicken coop is too much for you, don’t forget that you can always depend on freeze-dried Chicken or our Chicken Lovers ReadyPack.
+If building a chicken coop is too much for you, you can always purchase one at a decent price.
+Also, don’t forget that you can always depend on freeze-dried Chicken or our Chicken Lovers ReadyPack.
 You get quality chicken without having to build anything.

 Comment below to tell us what you’ve found helpful in building your chicken coop.
 Share this with a friend or family member to let them know you want to build one for yourself.

 The first thing you’ll need to determine is where you’re going to set up your coop.
 Portable housing is ideal for chickens because it’s nice to periodically relocate them to fresh land.
 Many people rotate between three locations.
 However, this requires more land than normal.